There’s only one Malika but who is Malika?

 Canary Island

-… came from careful observations of the island.
+… came from careful, patient observation of the island itself.

 Screen grab from Nicer Tuesday's video